Skip to content

 and the same recipe,

-the flavor and texture of chawanmushi made in Thailand may differ from that made in Japan.
+the flavor and texture of chawanmushi made in Thailand can differ from that made in Japan.

 Japanese chawanmushi topped with crab meat in clear broth